Law

 What legal options do I have?

-Many wonder if they need to press charges and what that means for them.
-It is therefore a good idea to seek advice first.
-At the advice session you can discuss what your aim is and what legal steps you can take to achieve it.
-What steps do you want to take?
-What can you expect to happen?
-What are you entitled to vis-à-vis the perpetrator?
-How long does a lawsuit take?
+Whatever your intention is, it is helpful to seek legal advice first.
+At a legal advice session, you can discuss what your aim is and what legal steps you can take to achieve it.
+Which steps would you like to take?
+What will you need to do?
+Which claims do you have against the offender?
+How long do proceedings take?
+What costs will you incur?
 Getting legal advice will help you make a well-informed decision on how to proceed.

 Where can I get legal advice?